aosabook/500lines/pedometer/chapter.md

 ### Peaks That Are Juuuust Right

-In accounting for these four scenarios, we've managed to take our messy $a(t)$ and get it fairly close to our ideal sine wave, allowing us to count steps.
+In accounting for these four scenarios, we've managed to bring our messy $a(t)$ fairly close to our ideal sine wave, allowing us to count steps.

 ## Recap